CDrummond/essentia-analyzer/README.md

 }
 ```

-* `extractor` contains the location of the Essendia extractor binary.
+* `extractor` contains the location of the Essentia extractor binary.
 * `essentia` is the path to your music files on the current machine.
 This script
-will store music paths relative to the path configured here.
+will store music paths relative to the path configured here. e.g. if this is set
+to `/home/user/Music/` then `/home/user/Music/ABBA/Greatest Hits/Waterloo.mp3` will
+be stored as `ABBA/Greatest Hits/Waterloo.mp3`
 * `lms` is the path of your music as LMS sees it.
 This is needed when analyzing
 CUE files.
-The scrit will look for track details in LMS's db and use this config
+The script will look for track details in LMS's db and use this config
-item to ammend the paths as required.
+item to ammend the paths as required. e.g. if `lms` is set to `/disk2/Music` and
+`essentia` set to `/home/user/Music/` the script will convert `/disk2/Music/Artist/Album.cue`
+to `/home/user/Music/Artist/Album.cue` This is to cater for cases where LMS is on
+another machine (e.g. a raspberry pi) but you want to analyze on a faster machine.
 * `tmp` when handling CUE files, the script will use this directory to store the
-tempororary MP3 files.
+temporary MP3 files.
 * `db` is the name of the database file that will be created.
 * `lmsdb` should contain the location of LMS's library DB.
 This is only required
 if handling CUE files.